Rikul/BillScan/README.md

 ## AI Service Configuration

 BillScan supports multiple AI services for bill/receipt extraction.
-Configure which service to use by setting the `AI_SERVICE` environment variable in your `.env.local` file.
+Configure which service to use by setting the `AI_SERVICE` environment variable in your `backend/.env` file.

 ### Supported Services